 Yes, yes, abused people shouldn't blame themselves.
 But that doesn't mean a character should avoid asking the tough questions, like, What shame or fear was I operating under that kept me going back?
 Was I embarrassed?
 Did I think I would send a bad message about gay couples if I left?
 Would I have looked weak because, after all, I am a guy?
 Did I keep making excuses?
 Did I think that "love" would solve everything?

-Instead, both matters were treated as problems that happened and belong in the past; all that has to be addressed in the present are the consequences.
+Instead, the book treated both matters as problems that belonged in the past; all that had to be addressed in the present were the consequences.

 Which is sort of true--but sort of not.

 In Keira Andrews' Valor on the Move and Valor Tested, Shane-- the agent responsible for protecting the President's 21-year-old son--and Rafa--the son--fall in love.
 Despite a hostage situation (Andrews produces adventure stories with respectable and exciting arcs), they do not get together until after the agent has requested a transfer and left the service followed by Rafa graduating with his B.A. and getting accepted to a culinary school.

 And yet . . . they obviously met and fell for each other while protectee and agent.

 When the agent returns to Washington D.C. for a briefing, his fellow previous co-workers greet him with disdain.
 He may not have technically violated any rules, but he did cross some line somewhere when he followed through with his attraction to someone for whom he should have felt nothing but objective professionalism.

 Shane isn't going to leave Rafa.
 They are a couple.
 It happened.
 And Shane followed the rules, so he wasn't dishonorably discharged or the equivalent.

 And yet, the writer still holds Shane's feet to the fire.
 She doesn't downplay his co-workers' reactions or argue that they are a bunch of jerks who don't appreciate True Love.